digitalcredentials/dcc-admin-dashboard/docs/GETTING_STARTED.md

       - EMAIL_FROM=Digital Credentials Consortium <someone@mit.edu>
 ```

-The smtp values are hopefully self-explanatory, and typically clearly provided by your email service.

-The mongodb_uri is the mongo connection string that you can get from your mongo installation (e.g, from your mongo atlas instance).
-The value that appears in the sample compose points at a  instance of mongo that is running within the docker compose network, but you'll likely want to replace that with a more stable instance of mongo.
+Here the value that appears in the sample compose for the 'payload' service points at an instance of mongo that is running within the docker compose network, but you'll likely want to replace that with a more stable instance of mongo.
 You can use the sample initially, but once you've set your own value be sure to remove the part of the compose file that describes the local mongo, i.e, this bit:

 ```
 mongo: